cicely-f/rocket-code/README.md

 * switch between joined channels, groups and instant messages (aka _rooms_)
 * Post a message to the current room (if nothing is selected in the current editor)
 * Post code snippet to the current room (if text is selected in the editor, it will be included in a code fence)
+* View the conversation in the current room in an editor pane (similar to Markdown preview)

 ## Requirements

 Visual Studio Code (obviously).

+## Key Bindings

+Currently, only `Ctrl-Shift-Enter` (`Cmd-Shift-Enter` on Mac), which either sends the selection to the current room, or else asks you for a message to send.

 ## Extension Settings